esmaeilmirzaee/EggTimer/README.md

 ## EggTimer ##

-A simple app developed during training to develop MacOS application.
+A simple app developed during training of how to develop MacOS application.
 ![EggTimer](img/EggTimer.png)